tsg-iitkgp/OnBoarding/TechTeam.md

 # Tech-Team, Technology Students' Gymkhana

-Tech-Team is the group that will be maintaing all the existing technical projects and brainstorming on new ideas and building applications and software for the betterment of the institute.
-Ideally, the tech-team consists of 4-6 members, in their 2nd year but neither is a hard requirement
+Tech-Team is the group that will be maintaining all the existing technical projects and brainstorming on new ideas and building applications and software for the betterment of the institute.
+Ideally, the tech-team consists of 4-6 members, in their 2nd year but neither is a hard requirement.

 ## Responsibilities